Image caption appears here

 7. Perfect Your Product Pages

-Using the keywords you’ve already identified, get started on optimizing your pages that will give you your biggest bang for your buck.
+Using the keywords that you’ve already identified, get started on optimizing your pages that will give you your biggest bang for your buck.
 Obviously, you’ll want to begin with your Shopify site’s top pages:

-• Top-Selling Product Pages.
+- Top-Selling Product Pages

 After that, make a schedule to go back and optimize the rest of your Shopify site’s product pages, so that each one is playing a role in boosting your SEO.